krzemienski/awesome-from-stars/README.md

 * [appspector/ios-sdk](https://github.com/appspector/ios-sdk): AppSpector is a debugging service for mobile apps
 * [sebj/iOS-Shortcuts-Reference](https://github.com/sebj/iOS-Shortcuts-Reference): Reference documentation for the iOS Shortcuts app file structure
 * [joshuayoes/ios-simulator-mcp](https://github.com/joshuayoes/ios-simulator-mcp): MCP server for interacting with the iOS simulator
 * [conorluddy/ios-simulator-skill](https://github.com/conorluddy/ios-simulator-skill): An IOS Simulator Skill for ClaudeCode.
-Use it to optimise Claude's ability to build, run and interact with your apps, and to proxy xcodebuild to save token wastage - LLMs directly calling xcb have to eat a lot of output!
+Use it to optimise Claude's ability to build, run and interact with your apps, and to proxy xcodebuild to save token and context wastage.
 * [facebookarchive/ios-snapshot-test-case](https://github.com/facebookarchive/ios-snapshot-test-case): Snapshot view unit tests for iOS
 * [allaboutapps/ios-starter](https://github.com/allaboutapps/ios-starter): Cookiecutter and XcodeGen template for our iOS apps.
 * [kelvinfok/iOS-Swift-HLS-Stream-Video-Player](https://github.com/kelvinfok/iOS-Swift-HLS-Stream-Video-Player): Sample Project featuring AVPlayer that streams HLS videos (m3u8)